Technical Director urges more competitions, sponsorships for Chess - Nigeria Today

 The Technical Director, Lagos State Chess Association (LSCA), Bayo Babalola, on Sunday appealed for more sponsorships of tournaments at the grassroots for the discovery of more talents in chess.

-Babalola made the call while reviewing the just-concluded PricewaterhouseCoopers (PwC) Chess4change Championships at the Teslim Balogun Stadium, Surulere, Lagos, in an interview.
+Babalola made the call while reviewing the just-concluded PricewaterhouseCoopers (PwC) Chess4change Championships at the Teslim Balogun Stadium, Surulere, Lagos, in an interview with the News Agency of Nigeria (NAN).

 The tournament for the secondary school started last Wednesday ended on Friday and had 22 schools with about 320 students as participant.